dhhagan/opcsim/docs/tutorial/scoring.rst

 Evaluating the Results of a Simulated OPC
 =========================================

-To determine the efficacy of our simulated OPC's, we must derive some sort of metric to use to compare to other modeled OPC's and other distributions.
+To determine the efficacy of our simulated OPC’s, we must derive some sort of metric to use to compare to other modeled OPC’s and other distributions.
 Perusing through the current literature, you will find two primary methods that encapsulate how this is done.